 Rather than pull everything out of your closet and find yourself instantly overwhelmed, work on one area at a time.
 That way, you can even spread the project over multiple days.
-Maybe start with shoes first, then that top shelf, the bottom drawer, and so on.
+Maybe start with shoes first, then the top shelf, then the bottom drawer and so on.
 Baby steps, ladies.

 3. Apply the One-Year Rule

-If you haven’t worn it in a full 365, at least consider getting rid of it.
-So much changes in a year and if you never got the itch to mix it into your outfits that whole time, chances are you never will.
+If you haven’t worn a piece in a full 365, consider getting rid of it.
+If you never got the itch to mix it into your outfits that whole time, chances are you never will.
 Say buh-bye.
 Also, try hanging all your clothes in one direction.
 As you wear things, put them back hanging the opposite direction.
-In another year, you will easily see what you haven’t worn so you can get rid of those item too.
+These huggable hangers will help all your clothes stay on the hanger and off the floor.
+In another year, you will easily see what stay haven’t worn so you can get rid of those items too.

 4. Put Things Away in Groups

 After the big purge, restock your closet by grouping things into categories.
-All sweaters go in this drawer, all dresses hang in this section, etc. Another option is to group by color.
+All sweaters go in this drawer, all dresses hang in this section, etc. These drawer organizers are a dream when it comes to organizing your dressers, expanding all the way to 18” so you can customize the configuration.
+Another option is to group by color.
 Consider your thought process in putting outfits together and do what makes sense for you.

-Even if you don’t have a lot of belts, these screw-in belt racks are great for hanging bags and scarves that would otherwise likely take up floor space.
+Even if you don’t have a lot of belts, this hanging belt rack is great for hanging bags and scarves that would otherwise likely take up floor space.

-If there are some items that need to be taken out of your seasonal rotation but you are running out of room, get some large space bags to vacuum pack these pieces.
-It’ll keep them safe from moisture and dust but most importantly will shrink them down to size.
+If there are some items that need to be taken out of your seasonal rotation and are taking up precious real estate right now, get some large space bags to vacuum pack these pieces.
+It’ll keep them safe from moisture and dust, and most importantly, it will shrink them down to size.

-7. Basement Store With a Bag of Chalk
+7. Basement Storage with a Bag of Chalk

-If you’re storing clothes in a chest or basement, grab some chalk (does not have to be colored) and put a few pieces in a cloth bag to add to your clothes.
+If you’re storing clothes in a chest or basement, put a few pieces of chalk (it doesn’t have to be colored) in a cloth bag to add to your clothes.
 This will soak up excess moisture in the air and keep your clothes fresh and dry.